MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 <a href="https://www.bookdepository.com/Harry-Potter-Philosophers-Stone-J-K-Rowling/9781408855652?ref=grid-view&qid=1665854798278&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1046129216" rel="nofollow">Buy on Orell Füssli</a>

-## Off to Class: Incredible and Unusual Schools Around the World, by Susan Hughes
+## The Whistling Schoolboy and Other Stories of School Life, by Ruskin Bond
 <img src="https://imgur.com/3sxCIqX.png" width="25%" />

 Children across the globe go to school, but they don't all look the same.
 See schools that are in caves, on a train platform and other creative locations in countries around the world.
 Originally published in 2011, note that an updated edition was released in 2022.
 (Lexile 950L)